ut-ras/ras_site_old/competitions/robotathon.md

 #### Any further questions about Robotathon or RAS?

-  Our office is in ACA 101.
+  Our office is in AGH 134.
 During the summer, people may or may not be in the office at any given time due to Summer commitments, but stop by and check if the door is open!

   For any addition questions, concerns, clarifications, etc, feel free to contact us.
 Occasionally, we will update the FAQ with relevant questions, so check back later to see if there is more information.

-- **Alex Gerome** (President): alex (dot) gerome (at) utexas (dot) edu
+- **Shantanu Kanvinde** (President): ras_president (at) utlists (dot) utexas (dot) edu
-- **Sarah Muschinske** (Robotathon Committee Chair): sarah (at) muschinske (dot) com
+- **Brian Wang** (Robotathon Committee Chair): wangbri (at) gmail (dot) com

 ## Robotathon Schedule

 Robotathon officially starts on kickoff, which is **Sep.
-29 at 7pm in RLM 7.104**.
+27 at 7pm** in a room yet to be decided.
 Kickoff is when we announce the competition for the year and explain the logistics of the competition.
 Before and after kickoff, there will be several **workshops** given by our members to teach aspiring roboticists the fundamentals of the craft.
-Workshops are every **Wednesday and Thursday from 8-9 at RLM 6.104**.
+Workshops are every **Wednesday and Thursday from 8-9** in a room yet to be decided.

 | **Date**     | **Topic**
 | Sep.
-9, 10   | Robot Design
+7, 8    | Robot Design
 | Sep.
-16, 17  | Programming 1
+14, 15  | Programming 1
 | Sep.
-23, 24  | Materials, Manufacturing, and Project Management
+21, 22  | Materials, Manufacturing, and Project Management
 | Sep.
-30, 31  | Soldering and Electronics
+28, 29  | Soldering and Electronics
 | Oct.
-7, 8    | Programming 2
+5, 6    | Programming 2
 | Oct.
-14, 15  | Version Control and Github
+12, 13  | Version Control and Github
 | Oct.
-21, 22  | Libraries + RASLib
+19, 20  | Libraries + RASLib
 | Oct.
-28, 29  | Basic Controls
+26, 27  | Basic Controls
 | Nov.
-4, 5    | Advanced Controls
+2, 3    | Advanced Controls
 | Nov.
-11, 12  | Review and Prepare for Competition
+9, 10  | Review and Prepare for Competition